How what is good about breastfeeding is made bad (Part 1)

 How absurd is that?

 I receive emails, not rarely, asking, for example, if a mother can use breastmilk from her sister who is breastfeeding a ten month old.
 Her own baby is only 3 months old and is not getting enough milk from her breast.
 “Would her sister’s milk be okay for her 3 month old baby or should she supplement with formula instead?”
 Such questions come not only from mothers but also from lactation consultants.
-Doctors, with rare exceptions, do not ask, they just tell the mother it’s not okay, without thinking about it.
-There are other ways, incidentally, of increasing the breastmilk production of mother of the three month old.
+Many doctors, with rare exceptions, do not bother to ask.
+They just tell the mother it’s not okay, without thinking about it.
+There are ways, incidentally, of increasing the breastmilk production of mother of the three month old.

 The question speaks volumes about the pernicious effectiveness of formula company marketing.
 However, let’s think about this for just a minute.
 A given brand of formula doesn’t change at all, assuming it was prepared according to directions.
 How is this better?
 If a baby requires different breastmilk for a different age, formula, which doesn’t change at all, how is it somehow appropriate for babies of all ages?
 The formula “recommended” for a 2 day old, 2 week old, 2 month old is the same, identical.
 Formula, if we look at it biochemically, is nothing like any breastmilk, whether the breastmilk is from a mother breastfeeding a 2 day old, a 2 week old, a 2 month old, or a 2 year old.
-“Followup formulas” also called “toddler formulas” which are almost completely unnecessary, do not get around this problem.
+“Followup formulas” also called “toddler formulas” which are almost completely unnecessary products except for the bottom line of the formula companies, do not get around this problem, as they are the same whether for a baby of 6 months or 12 months or 36 months.

-Even pediatricians are ready to make absurd statements (not surprising as most have had nothing us about breastfeeding in their training).
+Even pediatricians are ready to make absurd statements about the need for breastmilk to be “appropriate for the age of the baby” (not surprising as most have had nothing useful about breastfeeding in their training).
 Here is part of a statement from the Professional Association of Pediatricians with regard to breastmilk sharing (as reported in the Daily Mail October 17, 2012): “It (the Professional Association of Pediatricians in Germany) also warned that a newborn’s nutritional needs differed from those of a baby even of several weeks or months old.
 The milk of a woman who already has an older child does not contain the right nutrient composition for a newborn, it added, and said women who were unable to breastfeed should use…” One is left perplexed and unable to comment at the absurdity of this statement.
 So, formula which does not change with time, is better for the baby than breastmilk which does change with time.
 The mind boggles.

 Many breastmilk banks will not accept milk from mothers breastfeeding a child older than 6 months, apparently for the same reasons as above.
 This is a terrible waste of potential donations.
 It is often the mother who is breastfeeding a toddler who can most easily express milk for donation.

-If there is no breastmilk available in the breastmilk bank, then a baby requiring supplementation would receive formula, and this is true whether the baby is a week old or 6 months old or premature.
+If there is no breastmilk available in the breastmilk bank, then a baby requiring supplementation would receive formula, and this is true whether the baby is a week old or 6 months old or 8 months old.
 The same formula, presumably chemically the same for all ages.
 How does this make sense?

 It doesn’t make sense.
 What does this tell us about how we view breastmilk and how we view formula?
 It says a lot.
 We believe that breastmilk is intrinsically hazardous while, at the same time, that formula is intrinsically safe.
 No matter how different formula is from breastmilk, we, as a society, as medical professional organizations, accept, somehow, that formula is superior to the breastmilk of a mother whose baby is of a different age than the possible recipient baby.